kv-be/vhdl-toolbox/README.md

 - detects undeclared signals, constants, variables, components, ports
 - the statement 'library work;' will cause a warning as it is not really needed
 - a comment starting with TODO will appear in the problems view as an information message.
 Like that, you get an overview of your todo's per file
-- if a signal is used on a different clock as the one used to assign it, it will generate an error since it is a clock crossing (plan is to have a magical comment to suppress this error to indicate intended use)
+- if a signal is used on a different clock as the one used to assign it, it will generate an error since it is a clock crossing
 - checks that all signals of a clocked process are reset (can be disabled in the settings)
 - checks that each clocked process has a reset (can be disabled in the settings)
 - checks the completeness (missing signals as well as signal which are not needed) of a process sensitivity list